-Office of Diagnostic Testing and Disability Services
+Office of Disability Services

-The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
-Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, contact the Office of Disability Services.
-As a federally-mandated educational support unit, the Office of Disability Services serves as the repository for confidential disability files for faculty, staff, and students.
-For persons with a disability, the Office develops individualized ADA letters of request for accommodations.
-Other services include learning style inventories, awareness workshops, accessibility pathways, webinars, computer laboratory with adapted hard and software, adapted furniture, proctoring non-standardized test administrations, ASL interpreters, ALDs, digital recorders, Livescribe, and a comprehensive referral network across campus and the broader community.
-Location: Hobart Taylor, Rm.
-1D128; Phone: 936-261-3583; Disability Services Website
+The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for people with disabilities.
+This legislation requires that all students with disabilities be guaranteed a learning environment that provides reasonable accommodations of their disabilities.
+If you believe you have a disability and need an accommodation, please visit the Accommodate online platform to register and submit the necessary documentation.
+Location: Owens Franklin Health Center, Rm 222; Phone: 936-261-3583; Disability Services Website